-EU-Startups.com: When have you or your partners had the idea for Socialspiel and what made you choose to focus on games for social networks like Facebook and Hi5?
+When did you and your partners have the idea for Socialspiel and what made you choose to focus on games for social networks like Facebook and Hi5?

-EU-Startups.com: What makes Socialspiel unique or better as other social gaming companies out there?
+What makes Socialspiel unique or better than other social gaming companies out there?

-EU-Startups.com: When are you going to launch your second game (Tight Lines Fishing) and what can gamers expect of it?
+When are you going to launch your second game ‘Tight Lines Fishing’ and what can gamers expect?

-EU-Startups.com: Do you have any future-plans to develop browser-games which could
+Do you have any future plans to develop browser-games which could

 be played outside of social networks?

-Helmut Hutterer: Currently we focus primarily on Social Networks.
+Currently we focus primarily on socialnetworks.
 We do have a couple of ideas for mobile games, but we have nothing concrete planned at the moment.

 on a regular basis.
 We are not hiring right now, but we plan on growing our team later this summer.